-A law such as the Healthy Workplace Act would have permitted me to bring an action against either or both of these bullies directly for the behavior that led to, in the first instance, me leaving a job that I truly loved and thrived in.
+A law such as the Dignity At Work Act would have permitted me to bring an action against either or both of these bullies directly for the behavior that led to, in the first instance, me leaving a job that I truly loved and thrived in.
 It also led to me seek treatment, both through therapy and medication, to manage the fallout from what I had to endure while at these jobs.

 I understand that this is a difficult concept for anyone who has not experienced this.
 It was hard for me to understand even while it was happening since I had never gone through an experience like this before.
 I had worked in law firms most of my career and put myself through night school and the evening program at Suffolk University Law School.
 I was used to fast-paced, challenging environments and working hard.

 These environments were different, however.
 No matter how hard I worked or what I did to please these supervisors, I was never going to be able to prevent the behavior because it was never about me.
 Both felt the most powerful when they were putting other people down, and I am left with residual trauma and distress from the relentless manipulation.